dillon22steve/Brickbreaker/README.md

 # Brickbreaker
-This was a project me and a group of two other students worked on my freshman year in CodeHub.
+This was a project me and two other students worked on my freshman year at UGA for a contest run by CodeHub.
 We submitted the project and won first place.